Concordium/concordium.github.io/source/mainnet/docs/protocol/manage-accounts.rst

 The Concordium distribution ships with a command-line tool named :ref:`concordium-client<concordium-client>`.
 It is designed as a low-level interface to the Concordium blockchain.
-It cannot be used to create identities, but it can :ref:`import accounts<concordium-client-import-accounts-keys>` exported from the mobile wallet.
+It cannot be used to create identities, but it can :ref:`import accounts<concordium-client-import-accounts-keys>` exported from the |cryptox|.
 Once an account has been imported, the tool can be used to do CCD transfers from the account, as well as send all other :ref:`transaction<transactions>` types supported by the Concordium blockchain.